ksaalfeld/exprplusplus/README.md

     "uint32" (32 bit unsigned integer)
     "uint64" (64 bit unsigned integer)

+To compare elements of lists/vectors a cmp() math function has been added:

+    cmp(op, a, b) - Compare scalar or list/vector A and B using comparison operator op

+The op argument can be set to one of the following values:

+    "eq" - Test elements for equality (A == B)
+    "ne" - Test elements for inequality (A != B)
+    "gt" - Test if A elements are greater than B elements (A > B) "ge" - Test if A elements are greater/equal than B elements (A >= B) "lt" - Test if A elements are lower than B elements (A < B) "le" - Test if A elements are lower/equal B elements (A <= B)

 Note that expr is implicitely used within the conditionals of control structures (if, while, for, ...).
 The features added by this package are therefore available in their conditionals as well.